CareDailyAI/botlab/README.md

 Each Lesson contains documentation.
 Open each lesson to review the documentation, and then drill down into the individual microservices inside the intelligence directories.

-## Connecting products

-Explore this store of already-connected devices and sensors from one of our partners:

-* MyPlace by Florida Power and Light Smart Services : http://myplace.com
-* Home HQ by Origin Energy : http://originhomehq.com.au
-* Presence by People Power : http://presencepro.com/store.

-Or connect your own smart home and IoT devices at http://presto.peoplepowerco.com.